 Without transfers, prior literature has suggested that decentralized interactions often culminate in stable, and hence efficient, outcomes.
-Our first main message is that, in the presence of transfers, a substantial fraction of outcomes are still efficient, while fewer outcomes are stable.
+Our first main message is that, in the presence of transfers, a substantial fraction of outcomes is still efficient, while fewer outcomes are stable.
 Participants often establish the matches required for efficiency, but find it more difficult to settle on transfers that induce stable outcomes.
 Our second message is that limited information and the shift from a supermodular to a submodular surplus structure have important impacts.
 Limited information constitutes an important hurdle for stability, even when participants have ample opportunities to learn about others through market interactions.
 Stability is similarly more challenging to achieve with submodular surpluses.
 Together, incomplete information and submodularity are deadly for stability-in those markets, less than 5% of ultimate outcomes are stable.
 Our third message pertains to the dynamics of interactions.
 When surpluses are supermodular, high types tend to match first, followed by medium types, and then by low types.
-When surpluses are submodular, there is substantial variance in the order of match formation and resulting payoffs.
+When surpluses are submodular, there is substantial variation in the order of match formation and resulting payoffs.
 Indeed, the ultimate payoff distribution is nearly uniform.
+Participants' behavior is consistent with a satisficing heuristic in which payoff targets are type dependent.
 The final message emerging from our data regards bargaining styles.
 While we see variation in bargaining patterns across individuals, those seem to have little impact on final payoffs.
-The main determinant of participants' payoffs in our markets is the governing surplus structure and their position, or type.
+The main determinants of participants' payoffs in our markets are the governing surplus structure and their positions, or types.